warmist/scripts/docs/gui/gm-editor.rst

 ``-f``, ``--freeze``
     Freeze the underlying viewscreen so that it does not receive any updates.
-    This allows you to be sure that whatever you are inspecting or modifying will not be changed by the game until you are done with it.
-Note that this will also prevent any rendering refreshes, so the background may strobe, and if you drag the `gui/gm-editor` window around then you will see visual artifacts.
-You might want to maximize the gm-editor window by double-clicking in the title bar, otherwise the stobe effect of the background might get tiring on the eyes.
+    This allows you to be sure that whatever you are inspecting or modifying will not be read or changed by the game until you are done with it.
+Note that this will also prevent any rendering refreshes, so the background is replaced with a blank screen.
+You can open multiple instances of `gui/gm-editor` as usual when the game is frozen.
+The black background will disappear when the last `gui/gm-editor` window that was opened with the ``--freeze`` option is dismissed.

 Screenshot
 ----------